 The case was delayed when Bright Tunes went into receivership.
 In the interim Klein’s management contract with Harrison was terminated, a development which would crucially change the outcome of the dispute.

-Once Bright Tunes' business affairs were put in order, negotiations continued between the company and Harrison.
-In January 1976, just a few weeks before court proceedings were to resume, Harison offered $148,000, representing 40% of the composer and publisher royalties accrued thus far in the US, with Harrison to retain copyright for the song.
+Once Bright Tunes’ business affairs were put in order, negotiations continued between the company and Harrison.
+In January 1976, just a few weeks before court proceedings were to resume, Harison offered $148,000, representing 40% of the composer and publisher royalties accrued thus far in the US, with Harrison to retain copyright for ‘My Sweet Lord’.

 Bright Tunes’ attorney considered Harrison’s offer “a good one”, but subsequently raised its demand from 50% of the US royalties to 75% of worldwide revenue and full copyright ownership.

 Harrison was unaware that Allen Klein had been in discussion with Bright Tunes to be bought out by his own company ABKCO.
 Klein offered $100,000 for the right to buy Bright Tunes, with an additional $160,000 to be paid following the judge’s ruling.
 This would have allowed Klein to walk away from the deal had Harrison won.